iron-software/IronPrint.Examples/how-to/license-keys/README.md

 </configuration>
 ```

-Note that IronPrint versions prior to [2024.3.6](https://www.nuget.org/packages/IronPrint/2024.3.6) may encounter an issue in:
+Please note, a licensing complication has been recognized with IronPrint versions prior to [2024.3.6](https://www.nuget.org/packages/IronPrint/2024.3.6) for:
 - **ASP.NET** projects
-- **.NET Framework versions >= 4.6.2**
+- **.NET Framework version >= 4.6.2**

-Where the `Web.config` file’s license key may not be recognized.
-For more details, refer to the '[Setting License Key in Web.config](https://ironsoftware.com/csharp/print/troubleshooting/license-key-web.config/)' guide.
+The license key defined in a `Web.config` is **NOT** being recognized by the module.
+Explore the '[Setting License Key in Web.config](https://ironsoftware.com/csharp/print/troubleshooting/license-key-web.config/)' article for more insights.

-Ensure that `IronPrint.License.IsLicensed` yields `true` to confirm licensing status.
+Confirm that `IronPrint.License.IsLicensed` evaluates to `true` to validate.

 --------------------------------------------------------------------------------

-### Implement your license key in a .NET Core appsettings.json file
+### Configure your license key via a .NET Core appsettings.json file

-To distribute the license key system-wide in a .NET Core application:
+To universally apply a license key in a .NET Core environment:

-- Create a JSON file named appsettings.json at the root of your project
+- Create a JSON file named appsettings.json in your project's root directory
-- Include an 'IronPrint.LicenseKey' entry in your JSON config with your license key as its value.
+- Include the 'IronPrint.LicenseKey' key within your JSON config file with the corresponding license key value.
-- Set the file properties to _Copy to Output Directory: Copy always_
+- Ensure the properties for the file are set to _Copy to Output Directory: Copy always_

 File: _appsettings.json_